pasan04/time-zone-conversion/README.md

    ```
 Frontend with vuejs is in an apache server(cPanel) and assigned a domain name to it.

 You can access the live timezoneconverter app using this url : http://timezoneconverter.cf/
+(I disconnected the backend which is hosted in the AWS EC2 due to billing issues, If you want, you can run the application locally)

 Let's have a look, how you can deploy this on your local machine.